Bubblr-Inc/ai-vault-aws-installation/doc/INSTALL.md

 }
 ```

-There are two mandatory options to change:

-1. The aws_account_id.
-This is the unique account ID associated with your AWS.
-2. The aws_region.
+1. The aws_region.
 You should set this to match the region you wish to run in.
 For example, eu-west-1 (the default) with run in the EU Ireland region.
+2. vpc_cidr.
+You can choose any vpc cidr.

 ## Setup a Terraform State Bucket (Optional but recommended)
 Create an S3 bucket to keep the state of your set up so you can run terraform commands from other workstations or CI/CD processes.
+something like ai-terraform-state.

 https://developer.hashicorp.com/terraform/language/backend/s3